When to use

 Those moments are where the positioning broke.
 Fix them.
 Then test again.

 "A live sales pitch is the best way for B2B companies to test their positioning… sales is a back-and-forth with a prospect; sales can and should be asking questions, looking for feedback, and handling objections.
-Marketing doesn't fully understand the sales team's needs when it comes to a narrative."
+Marketing doesn't fully understand the sales team's needs when it comes to a narrative, and marketing stories don't fully serve what a salesperson needs to do in a first-call pitch."

-The sales team will detect positioning failures months before any dashboard does.
+The sales team detects positioning failures months before any dashboard does.
 When reps say "I keep getting asked about X and I don't have a good answer" or "buyers keep saying we're just like Y," that is a positioning failure in real time.
+Frontline customer contact is the PMM substrate

 Build the rep-input loop from day one: a weekly objection log, a competitive channel in Slack, shadowing calls monthly.
 Without that loop, positioning drift accumulates silently.